danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-15-swiftui-4-custom-sheet-sizes.md

 }
 ```

 The sheet will still be draggable between sizes, but the handle will be hidden.
-I guess this could be useful if you want to create a custom handle that looks or behaves differently than the standard one.
+I guess this can be useful if you want to create a custom handle that looks or behaves differently than the standard one.

+## Undimming the underlying view

+In UIKit, you can define the largest undimmed presentation detent.
+This can be used to create always on sheets that don't dim the underlying view, such as the Apple Maps overlay sheet.

+In SwiftUI, this is not yet possible with the native api:s.
+I have therefore written [an article]({{page.article}}) that describes how you can do this in SwiftUI as well, so please check it out if you need this.

 ## Disabling interactive dismissal